4.75 from 4 votes

 Step 3: Making Manchurian Sauce

 Next, prepare the Manchurian sauce.
 This tangy and spicy sauce is the highlight of the dish, adding depth and complexity to the idlis.
-The sauce typically consists of a combination of ingredients such as soy sauce, garlic, ginger, green chilies, and cornstarch for thickening.
+The sauce typically consists of a combination of ingredients such as soy sauce, ginger, green chilies, and cornstarch for thickening.
 You can adjust the spice level according to your taste preferences, making it as mild or as fiery as you like.

 Step 4: Frying Idli Pieces